-The 260 weather events in the map are covered by 234 individual scientific papers.
-Where a single study covers multiple events or different locations, these have been separated out.
+The events and trends shown on the map are covered by 308 individual scientific papers or rapid studies.
+Where a single study covers multiple events or locations, these have been separated out.

-As the chart below shows, the number of events studied each year has grown rapidly over time; from eight in 2012 to 59 in 2018.
-Note that the studies typically follow a year or so after the event itself as the writing and peer-review process for journal papers can take many months.
+As the chart below shows, the number of events studied each year has grown substantially over the past decade.
+Note that formal studies typically follow a year or so after the event itself as the writing and peer-review process for journal papers can take many months.

 Most of the categories of extreme weather are self-explanatory, but “storms” and “oceans” require a bit of explanation.

 For ease of presentation, the “storms” category includes both tropical cyclones (i.e. hurricanes, typhoons) and extratropical storms.
-The “oceans” category encompasses studies looking at sea surface temperatures and storm surges, such as those generated by Typhoon Haiyan in the Philippines and Hurricane Sandy (pdf, p17) along the eastern US seaboard.
+The “oceans” category encompasses studies looking at sea surface temperatures, the strength of El Niño events, and storm surges, such as those generated by Typhoon Haiyan in the Philippines and Hurricane Sandy (pdf, p17) along the eastern US seaboard.

-There are also some new categories of events in this update, including “coral bleaching” and “ecosystem services”, reflecting the ongoing developments in attribution science.
+Two relatively new categories include “coral bleaching” and “ecosystem services”, reflecting the ongoing developments in attribution science.